Destroy0001/coupon-maker/README.md

 You have to start two different server to run the application.

-Go to the backend folder and do an `npm start`
-Go to the frontend folder and do an `npm start`
+Go to the backend folder and do an `npm install` followed by an `npm start` Go to the frontend folder and do an `npm install` followed by an `npm start`

 Thanks!